top of page

 Course Projects

-I enjoy dabbling in computer science special topics like game engines, graphics, and artificial intelligence.
+I enjoy dabbling in a myriad of computer science topics like game engines, artificial intelligence, machine learning and graphics.
 Below are a few examples of projects from special topic computer science courses.

 Artificial Intelligence